Local government financing vehicle: Expansion

+Regulatory tightening

+The People's Bank of China and various parts of the Chinese government began to warn about the financial and fiscal risks of LGFVs in 2010.
+In June, the Chinese government published its first policy document on LGFVs, which was known as Document 19.
+The early policies focused on minimizing the short-term risks of debt but not the system of LGFVs.
+These measures required banks to only lend for profitable investments and for an annual amount not exceeding that of the previous year.

 In 2014, Chinese local governments were permitted to borrow money directly, in an attempt to reduce their reliance on LGFVs.
+A study by Chang-Tai Hsieh, Bai Chong'en and Zheng Song estimates that off-balance-sheet by local governments contributed to around 11% of GDP in 2014 and 2015.

 By 2017, bonds represented 90% of local government debt, up from 7% in 2014 (when most debt was borrowing from banks).

-In 2015, the Chinese government introduced a Free Trade Zone in Nansha District, which trialed a new model of land finance to encourage private investment in development.

 In 2018, the central government announced that it would not bail out LGFVs that go bankrupt, in order to signal the need for caution to the financial markets.

 Around this time reforms were made which increased local government's share of value-added tax from 25% to 50%, and granted them a share of the consumption tax.

-It was estimated that revenue from the sale of land use rights (LUR) constituted 60-80% of local government revenue in 2018.
+It was estimated that revenue from the sale of land use rights constituted 60-80% of local government revenue in 2018.
 In 2019, LGFV bonds constituted 39% of total outstanding corporate bonds in China's domestic (onshore) bond market, with widely varying credit risks.